bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## Reputation vs. code review

 Personally, I think that the reputation of the author is important.
 For some highly visible and respected members of the Rust community I don't review the code.
 The reputation of the author is enough to make me feel safe.
 This method is not perfect, because there can be identity theft or a faulty version.
 But I still think that it is an efficient and effective method for me.
 Crates.io made a confusion with authors and owners.
-Lately they introduced the `published_by` field for every version.
+Lately they introduced the `published_by` field for every published version.
 For me this is the main person responsible for any eventual issue of this specific published version.
 Crates.io guarantees that published versions cannot be modified later.
 They are read-only, so you know that you see exactly the right code.

 ## Share it with the community